VHS in the Sitter's Playroom

 The classic blue Disney logo with the pipes on the end would play, and we'd get maybe an hour into The Fox in the Hound, The Jungle Book, or The Little Mermaid, before we'd have to call it quits.
 There were many movies I never got to see the end of simply because we had to cut it short to go to school, but there'd always be something playing, whether it was early morning Nick shows or a movie.
 Those of us with shorter attention spans might wander away and play with the toys, and those of us with less brainpower to resist the television spell would be glued to it.
 Needless to say, the moment a TV went on anywhere, I was losing brainpower (if I had any).
 It didn't matter how silly or weird or just plain girly it was... if it was on, I watched it.
 So I watched a lot of slowly degenerating celluloid crap.

 Which is a pretty good thing for me, considering all the crap they shoved onto home video in the 90s!
 They had a "home video" for everything, from "Be Cool!
 About Fire Safety!" videos that taught you how to start a grease fire, to "stranger danger raps" that made getting molested the "cool and hip" thing to do, to instructional videos about how to amaze people at a party with the whole "staircase behind a couch" trick, to videos that were just kids singing Jeff Fogerty and Beach Boys songs... no joke.
-All of this was of course always delivered in pristine no-budget, with adult C-list celebrities invariably there to serve out DUI community service sentences, and always the absolute dorkiest-looking kids imaginable (so in need to be pummeled in the groin it's not even funny), ever partying it up to corny music sprinkled with a metric ton of terrible acting.
-Never once did I learn anything useful from any of it, except maybe the importance of hiding my shame, and my rapidly depleting Y chromosome.
+All of this was of course always delivered in pristine no-budget, with adult C-list celebrities invariably there to serve out DUI community service sentences, and always the absolute dorkiest-looking kids imaginable (soooo in need of a good pummeling in the groin it's not even funny, I swear...), ever partying it up to corny music sprinkled with a metric ton of terrible acting.
+Never once did I learn anything useful from any of it, except maybe the importance of hiding my shame, and my rapidly depleting Y chromosome due to plastics in the water.

 And for those too young and privileged to not know what KidsSongs was, here's everything you need to know, from "Let's Play Ball"... the Mona Lisa of corny straight-to-video, badly lip-synched kiddertainment... warning, it will get stuck in your head forever... and yeah, you bet I sang and danced along to it in my day...